pradeep1991singh/cordova-plugin-secure-key-store/README.md

 ## Usage

-- This plugin will add two new methods to window scope, one is for encrypting and other for decrypting keys.
+This plugin will add three new methods to window scope, for saving sensitive data, retrieving saved data and for removing data.

-- For saving string `cordova.plugins.SecureKeyStore.set` and for retrieving `cordova.plugins.SecureKeyStore.get`.
+- For saving use `cordova.plugins.SecureKeyStore.set`

 ```js
 cordova.plugins.SecureKeyStore.set(function (res) {